 Annual wildflowers will grow faster than perennial wildflowers.
 This is because annual wildflowers only last for a year before dying back.
 Perennial wildflowers can take up to a year to mature and bloom but will flower for several years.

-Most wildflowers are in bloom from April or May until November, depending on when they were sown.
+Most wildflowers bloom from April or May until November, depending on when they were sown.
 Many wildflower species can bloom for three to four months.
 Most annual wildflowers sown during the spring take between 60 and 80 days to bloom from sowing.

 Most perennial wildflowers won’t flower in their first year after sowing.
 Instead, perennial wildflowers focus on producing strong root systems during the first year.
 But during their second year after sowing, perennial wildflowers should start blooming.
 The blooms should then improve during each subsequent year.